baldurk/renderdoc/docs/how/how_android_capture.rst

 .. note::

   If you don't see your android device listed, try waiting a few seconds as available devices are scanned every so often.

+  If it still doesn't appear after 10 seconds, check that you have your SDK configured correctly - see below in the Troubleshooting section.

 .. |cross| image:: ../imgs/icons/cross.png